 Thank goodness they were heated, the day was freezing but we stayed warm in the sky.

-The wheel rotated not once, but 4 times, giving us incredible views each time, by the second time round I could open my eyes and move enough to take photos, by the fourth I was pretty cool with it.
+The wheel rotated not once, but 4 times, giving us incredible views each time, by the second time around I could open my eyes and move enough to take photos, by the fourth I was pretty cool with it.

-My husband, Chef, and the kids loved it and wound me up for the rest of the afternoon about being a “scaredy cat”.
+My husband, Chef, and the kids loved it and wound me up for the rest of the afternoon about being a “scaredy-cat”.
 Hey, at least I’m not scared of monsters in the bathroom, kids!